curegit/halftone-converter/README.md

 ### Requirements

-This application can be run from Python3 on any OS.
+This application can be run with Python 3 on any OS.
 Note that [Pycairo requires Cairo core library](https://pycairo.readthedocs.io/en/latest/getting_started.html).

 - Python >= 3.9